membase/ns_server/README.markdown

 8091.

-Other alternative is setting up and clustering nodes via REST API. membase-cli allows that.
+Other alternative is setting up and clustering nodes via REST API. couchbase-cli allows that.
 And you can easily write your own script(s).

 There's ./cluster_connect script that eases cluster configuration for